-Use your DAM to track content performance across campaigns and channels to understand better how your assets perform.
+Use your DAM to track how content is performing across campaigns and channels to better understand how your assets perform.
 Your DAM's analytics and tracking features link performance data with individual assets or campaigns.
-From there, it's much easier for your creative teams to notice the common elements unearthed by your AI tags, recreate the success of previous campaigns and understand how data like clicks, views, and purchases are related to creative choices.
-Equally important is tracking if and how retailers leverage the content you share with them and analyzing how your assets perform on their channels.
+From there, it's much easier for your creative teams to notice the common elements unearthed by your Al tags, recreate the success of previous campaigns, and understand how data like clicks, views, and purchases are related to certain creative choices.